pmutaba2/assessment/problem.md

 ## Hints

-- Download the file and open it in any text editor of your wishes, for instance, gedit or nano.
+- Download the file and open it in your preferred text editor, such as gedit or nano.
+Take a look at the provided text message and develop a program to reverse it as well as hash it to retrieve the true flag.

 ## Solution Overview